thisguytrades/thisguytrades.com/data/how-to-start-trading-stocks/content.md

 How?

 Here’s a list of things for you to do every single day:
-+ Read a book or watch a course or hire an expert
++ Read a book or watch a course or talk to an expert
 + Practice what you’ve read and what you’ve watched
 + Market your skills